Part of our Culinary Herb Series

 Taller Varieties include Mammoth and Long Island and may need to be staked.

-Fernleaf Dill Weed (aka the Fish Dill) popular for its use in fish.
+Fernleaf Dill Weed (aka the Fish Dill) is popular for its use in fish.

 Starting Dill from Seed